MinatoAquaCrew/AquaButton-android/README.md

 We used voice assets from repository of [zyzsdy/aqua-button (AquaButton Web)](https://github.com/zyzsdy/aqua-button).

 You can read description in this repo about how to add or modify voice.

+By the way, we also implemented other VTubers voice resources, you can read [this docs](./docs/VOICE_REPOS.md) to learn more.

 ### Translations